 Portrait and Interview width Camille Herron, an American ultramarathon runner.

 Camille Herron is an American ultramarathon runner.
-She is the first athlete to win all three of the IAU's 50K, 100K, and 24 Hour World Championships. - Read more
+She is the first athlete to win all three of the IAU's 50K, 100K, and 24 Hour World Championships.
+She is the first and only woman to run under 13 hours for 100 miles and to reach 270 km for 24-Hours. - Read more